MicrosoftDocs/cloud-adoption-framework/docs/scenarios/hybrid/eslz-arc-servers-connectivity.md

 ### Define extensions connectivity method

-When you enable any one of the Azure Arc-enabled servers supported VM extensions, those extensions connect other Azure resources.
-Define a connectivity method for those extensions either directly, behind a proxy server/firewall or using Private Link.
+When you enable any of the Azure Arc-enabled servers supported VM extensions, those extensions connect to other Azure resources.
+It is important to define a connectivity method for those extensions either directly, behind a proxy server/firewall or using Private Link.

-If your Azure Arc enabled-servers use a proxy or firewall all the corresponding URLs must also be allowed as every extension has its own endpoint.
+If your Azure Arc enabled-servers use a proxy or firewall all the corresponding URLs for the extension must also be allowed as it will communicate with its own endpoint.

 If Private Link is used it requires configuring [Private Link for each service](/azure/azure-arc/servers/private-link-security#how-it-works).